tillkrischer/dotfiles/README.md

 For zsh:

-install zsh, zsh-syntax-highlighting from arch
+install zsh, zsh-syntax-highlighting from package manager

 install oh-my-zsh from script